jacobeisenstein/gt-nlp-class/psets/ps1/ps1.md

-# Project 1 #
+# Problem Set 1 #

-This project is about sentiment classification, and you will write code for running and evaluating various classifiers.
+This pset is about sentiment classification, and you will write code for running and evaluating various classifiers.
 There are two parts:

 - [Problem set 1a](ps-1a.ipynb), which includes dictionary-based classification and Naive Bayes, and goes out on August 26, due September 3.
 - [Problem set 1b](ps-1b.ipynb), which includes perceptron (and maybe something else), and goes out on September 3, due September 10.